-What's So Great About Ready-to-Drink Protein Shakes?
+What's So Great about Ready-to-Drink Chocolate Protein Shakes?

 The aroma and taste profiles of a high-quality chocolate protein shake should be led by chocolate and dairy/milk notes.
 There may be a medicinal/”vitamin-like” note present, but it shouldn’t overwhelm the chocolate milk notes.
 There may also be cocoa powder, vanilla and nutty notes.